k2helix/vcf-photos-sync/README.md

 Once it finishes looking for photos, it'll just write them as specified by the `CONTACTS_PER_FILE` constant in new VCF files which you can import in your Contacts app.

-If for some reason it fails, you always have your `contacts.vcf` file which you can just import to get you contacts back.
+If for some reason it fails, you always have your `contacts.vcf` file which you can just import to get your contacts back.